dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 Save the above file and restart the terminal.
 (So the file loads.)

-## 3. Install a specific version of Ruby (optional)
+## 3. Install a specific version of Ruby

-Now we can install all the required version of Ruby simply e.g:
+Now we can install all the required version of Ruby simply.
+The SnowPlow Ruby applications use Ruby 1.9.3, so let's install this:

 	$ rvm install 1.9.3

-(Ruby 1.9.3 is the version we use for SnowPlow Ruby applications.)

-To use a particular version enter:
+(Optional) To use a particular version enter:

 	$ rvm use 1.9.3
 	$ ruby -v # To check the version